philtelco/philtelco.github.io/_posts/2023-09-24-resurrecting-a-nortel-millennium.md

 ## Upgrading the Firmware

-After speaking with Howard Harte, firmware version 1.20 is the most self-sufficient firmware as it allows the phone to handle call rates itself without phoning back to Millennium Manager.
+After speaking with Howard Harte, firmware version 1.20 is the most self-sufficient firmware as it allows the phone to handle call rates itself without phoning back to `mm_manager`.

 Looking at the phone in our possession, we luckily have an older Rev 1 model that makes use of through-hole DIP EPROMS on the control board.
 The firmware EPROM sits in location U5 near the middle-left edge of the board, and ours has a label reading `06CAA17` that signifies it is using firmware version 1.0.
 Some phones sold have been reprogrammed with demo firmware that will allow for free calls, but cannot be customized.
 While a phone running demo firmware may be usable as-is for making calls, it can also be reflashed with production firmware to restore full functionality and allow customizations.